 Before You Go

-Parking: There is a small free car park on Castle Street next to the site.
+Parking: There is a small free car park with four spaces on Castle Street 50 metres from the site.
 A further car park (not managed by English Heritage) can be found in St James Street in the town centre.
+It is possible to drive to the gate at the entrance to the castle grounds for dropping off.

 Access: The wooded western section of the site has narrow footpaths which can become muddy in wet weather, sturdy footwear is therefore advised.
 The grassed earthworks surrounding the ruins are steep.